Vending Machine Route Worker

 There is currently no provincial legislation regulating this occupation in Alberta.

-Route workers are employed by vending machine companies and food and beverage manufacturers.
+Route workers work for vending machine companies and food and beverage manufacturers.

 Experienced workers may move into vending machine repair or supervisory positions.
 For more information, see the Vending Machine Technician occupational profile.